Hrashid789/ora2pgWorkshop/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 default connection parameter values to PostgreSQL PaaS instance.
 These are useful to be able to connect to postgres in a fast and convenient way without hard-coding connection string.

-1. Go to the "Connection Strings" tab on the left hand side of the Azure Portal and copy psql connection string:
+1. Go to the "Connection Strings" tab on the left hand side of the Azure Portal and find psql connection string:

 ![Connection string](/Media/connectionString.png "Connection String")